 @matadornetwork The views of #CathedralRock in #Sedona are worth it 🏜️ #sedonaarizona #hikingtok #hiking ♬ original sound – Aziza Bonu

-Whether you’re looking for easy hikes or more advanced trails with scrambling involved, there’s something for everyone at Cathedral Rock!
+Whether you’re looking for easy hikes or more advanced trails with scrambling involved, there’s something for everyone at Cathedral Rock.
 For those who are new to hiking or those who are just looking for a leisurely stroll among nature, there are several beginner-friendly hikes with beautiful scenery along the way.
 Experienced hikers can tackle some more challenging trails leading up to the top where they can marvel at spectacular views from above.

-One of the most impressive features of Cathedral Rock is its astounding view.
-The formation stands at 4,967 feet above sea level and offers a breathtaking panoramic vista that stretches across miles of desert terrain.
+One of the most impressive features of Cathedral Rock is its astounding vantage point.
+The formation stands at 4,967 feet above sea level and offers a panoramic vista that stretches across miles of desert terrain.
 You’ll be able to take in views of nearby formations such as Bell Rock and Courthouse Butte while also having a chance to catch a glimpse of distant landmarks like Schnebly Hill Road and Oak Creek Canyon.